01 of 12

 02 of 12

-On the miniature pump, I am using the label lists the current requirements and wattage, then the maximum head rating of .5 meter (only if the tube was very very tiny)and the flow rate per hour.
+On the miniature pump, we are using the label lists the current requirements and wattage, then the maximum head rating of .5 meter (only if the tube was very very tiny) and the flow rate per hour.
 The flow rate per hour tells me how much water can be moved over a given time period, which indicates how much total water could be moved, or how thin the amount of moving water will have to be to move steadily.
 If you have large water features, say a wide waterfall, you will need large flow rates.

 03 of 12